-Models predict that, for the present day case of an increase in radiative forcing which is approximately steady, the realised temperature rise at any time is about 50% of the committed temperature rise if the climate sensitivity (the response to a doubling of carbon dioxide) is 4 5°C and about 80% if the climate sensitivity is 1 5°C. If the forcing were then held constant, temperatures would continue to rise slowly, but it is not certain whether it would take decades or centuries for most of the remaining rise to equilibrium to occur probably be weakened in a warmer world (at least in the Northern Hemisphere), it might be argued that mid-latitude storms will also weaken or change their tracks, and there is some indication of a general reduction in day-to-day variability in the mid-latitude storm tracks in winter in model simulations, though the pattern of changes vary from model to model Present models do not resolve smallerscale disturbances, so it will not be possible to assess changes in storminess until results from higher resolution models become available in the next few years
+5.4.3 Mid-latitude storms, such as those which track across the North Atlantic and North Pacific, are driven by the equator-to-pole temperature contrast.
+As this contrast will probably be weakened in a warmer world (at least in the northern hemisphere), it might be argued that mid-latitude storms will also weaken or change their tracks, and there is some indication of a general reduction in day-to-day variability in the mid-latitude storm tracks in winter in model simulations, though the pattern of changes vary from model to model.
+Present models do not resolve smaller-scale disturbances, so it will not be possible to assess changes in storminess until results from higher resolution models become available in the next few years.

-Climate change in the longer term
+5.5 Climate change in the longer term

-The foregoing calculations have focussed on the period up to the year 2100, it is clearly more difficult to make calculations for years beyond 2100 However, while the timing of a predicted increase in global temperatures has substantial uncertainties, the prediction that an increase will eventually occur is more certain Furthermore, some model calculations that have been extended beyond 100 years suggest that, with continued increases in greenhouse climate forcing, there could be significant changes in the ocean circulation, including a decrease in North Atlantic deep water formation
+5.5.1 The foregoing calculations have focussed on the period up to the year 2100; it is clearly more difficult to make calculations for years beyond 2100.
+However, while the timing of a predicted increase in global temperatures has substantial uncertainties, the prediction that an increase will eventually occur is more certain.
+Furthermore, some model calculations that have been extended beyond 100 years suggest that, with continued increases in greenhouse climate forcing, there could be significant changes in the ocean circulation, including a decrease in North Atlantic deep water formation.

-Other factors which could influence future climate
+5.6 Other factors which could influence future climate

-Variations in the output of solar energy may also affect climate On a decadal time-scale solar variability and changes in greenhouse gas concentration could give changes of similar magnitudes.
-However the variation in solar intensity changes sign so that over longer time-scales the increases in greenhouse gases are likely to be more important Aerosols as a result of volcanic eruptions can lead to a cooling at the surface which may oppose the greenhouse warming for a few years following an eruption Again, over longer periods the greenhouse warming is likely to dominate
+5.6.1 Variations in the output of solar energy may also affect climate.
+On a decadal timescale solar variability and changes in greenhouse gas concentration could give changes of similar magnitudes.
+However the variation in solar intensity changes sign so that over longer timescales the increases in greenhouse gases are likely to be more important.
+Aerosols as a result of volcanic eruptions can lead to a cooling at the surface which may oppose the greenhouse warming for a few years following an eruption.
+Again, over longer periods the greenhouse warming is likely to dominate.

-Human activity is leading to an increase in aerosols in the lower atmosphere, mainly from sulphur emissions These have two effects, both of which are difficult to quantify but which may be significant particularly at the regional level.
+5.6.2 Human activity is leading to an increase in aerosols in the lower atmosphere, mainly from sulphur emissions.
+These have two effects, both of which are difficult to quantify but which may be significant particularly at the regional level.
 The first is the direct effect of the aerosols on the radiation scattered and absorbed by the atmosphere.
 The second is an indirect effect whereby the aerosols affect the microphysics of clouds leading to an increased cloud reflectivity.
-Both these effects might lead to a significant regional cooling, a decrease in emissions of sulphur might be expected to increase global temperatures.
+Both these effects might lead to a significant regional cooling; a decrease in emissions of sulphur might be expected to increase global temperatures.

-Because of long-period couplings between different components of the climate system, for example between ocean and atmosphere, the Earth's climate would still vary without being perturbed by any external influences.
-This natural variability could act to add to, or subtract from, any human-made warming, on a century time-scale this would be less than changes expected from greenhouse gas increases
+5.6.3 Because of long-period couplings between different components of the climate system, for example between ocean and atmosphere, the earth's climate would still vary without being perturbed by any external influences.
+This natural variability could act to add to, or subtract from, any human-made warming; on a century timescale this would be less than changes expected from greenhouse gas increases.

-How much confidence do we have in our predictions?
+6. How much confidence do we have in our predictions?

-Uncertainties in the above climate predictions arise from our imperfect knowledge of
+6.0.1 Uncertainties in the above climate predictions arise from our imperfect knowledge of:

-- future rates of human-made emissions - how these will change the atmospheric concentrations of greenhouse gases - the response of climate to these changed concentrations
+- future rates of human-made emissions - how these will change the atmospheric concentrations of greenhouse gases - the response of climate to these changed concentrations.